 What are the best things to do in Australia?

 One of the world’s greatest natural treasures, exploring the beauty and wonder of the Great Barrier Reef is a must when visiting Queensland.
 Tourists can experience the abundant marine life up close by snorkelling or scuba diving.
 Other means of exploration include helicopter tours and glass-bottom boat tours.
 Visitors can also book a whale-watching tour or a trip to swim with dolphins.

 Sydney Opera House

 Sydney Harbour BridgeClimb

-An unforgettable experience awaits guests at the top of the Sydney Harbour Bridge Climb.
-Visitors can catch a glimpse of the iconic city from atop the bridge platform and can take in the sights and sounds of what lies 134 metres (440 feet) below.
-The Bridge Climb tour provides all the elements necessary for reaching the top of the as well as historic information regarding this world-renowned landmark.
-Multiple climbing tour packages are available.
+An unforgettable experience awaits visitors at the summit of the Sydney Harbour Bridge.
+Visitors can catch a glimpse of the city and its surrounds atop the bridge platform and can take in the sights and sounds of what lies 134 metres below.
+A BridgeClimb tour provides a great opportunity to learn more about the world-renowned landmark, with a variety of climbing tour packages available.

 With white sandy beaches calling ever reliable waves to shore, Bondi Beach is a surfer’s paradise.
 The laidback lifestyle of this world-famous beach beckons travellers with Australia flights from across the globe.
 Visitors can enjoy a scenic coastal walk from Bondi to Coogee, grab a bite to eat from a local cafe or simply spend time swimming, surfing or sunbathing.